Andy Barker (philanthropist)

 Jeter Andrew Barker Jr. (July 4, 1924 – July 11, 2011) was a philanthropist and the creator, founder, and former mayor of the cowboy themed town of Love Valley, North Carolina in Iredell County.

 Early life

 Barker was born in Mecklenburg County, North Carolina on July 4, 1924.
-As a child growing up in Mecklenburg County, North Carolina, he wanted to be a cowboy.
+As a child growing up in Charlotte, North Carolina, he wanted to be a cowboy.
 His teachers told him that there were no cowboy towns in North Carolina.
-When he was older, he and his father (Jeter Andrew Barker, I) ran a lucrative construction company, JA Construction, in Charlotte.
+When he was older, he and his father (Jeter Andrew Barker Sr.) ran a lucrative construction company, JA Construction, in Charlotte.
 He was a military veteran of the Army Corps of Engineers in World War II.
-He attempted to run for governor of North Carolina in the Democratic primary on two occasions (1976 and 1984) and for the Senate once.
+He attempted to run for Governor of North Carolina in the Democratic primary on two occasions in 1976 and 1984, and for the Senate once.

 Love Valley

 His wife Ellenora Spratt Barker, daughter Tonda (age six), and son Jeter Andrew "Jet" Barker III (age two) moved to a little one-room shack in North Iredell County in April 1954.
 There, he fulfilled his childhood dream when he built and founded the town of Love Valley in 1954 as a cowboy themed town.
 Love Valley was incorporated in 1963.
 In 1970, Love Valley hosted a rock festival in which the Allman Brothers Band played.
 In the late 1990s, the Love Valley Horseman's Association and Love Valley Mule Association were formed.
 These associations are responsible for many of the events that take place in Love Valley.